mixpanel/docs/pages/docs/tracking/reference/javascript.md

 </script>
 ```

 The next time you track an event, the super properties you just set will be included as properties.
-If you call
+If you call:
 ```javascript JavaScript
 mixpanel.track("Signup");
 ```

-after making the previous call to <a style="font-family: courier" href="https://mixpanel.com/help/reference/javascript-full-api-reference#mixpanel.register">mixpanel.register</a>, it is just like adding the properties directly:
+after making the previous call to `mixpanel.register()`, it is just like adding the properties directly:
 ```javascript JavaScript
 mixpanel.track("Signup", {
     "age": 28,